 If you can trek, then in all likelihood you can snowshoe too.
 It’s relatively easy and a great way to get outside and explore — and in the Kootenays we have some amazing trails with natural beauty around you and breathtaking views in all directions.

 And when you want to warm up from exploring, then we have the hot springs — five that are accessible in the winter time.
 Easy to get to soothing springs, like Ainsworth (with its natural cave) to Radium Hot Springs (nestled in Kootenay National Park).
+(Due to COVID-19 many of our hot springs have new protocols, such as access to the hot springs pools are available only to overnight guests.)

 Inside the cave at Ainsworth Hot Springs; photo courtesy of Ainsworth Hot Springs Resort